layer-3/clearsync/docs/YIP/YIP-0011-clearing-state-machine.md

 12. Responder should withdraw from channel in case of Challenge.
 But there is no suitable state for it.
     In theory we could do that inside reactor, but it feels like a hack.
 Maybe we should add `Withdraw` state
     + what about auto defunding?

+13. What to do with Challenge during Settlement or what to do with Settlement during Challenge?

 ## Consequences